MuckyH20/LinuxCP/README.md

 	1. Look through `/var/log/rkhunter.log`

 	1. Look at /etc/modules-load.d/ for systemD modules on start up, .ko files like dll.
-Remove with rmmod.
+See what it is with modinfo and remove with rmmod.